The Last Plague: Blight is a brutally challenging and realistic single-player top-down perspective survival game.

 - Survival requirements including food, water, and energy via resting

 - Scavenge and process raw materials in numerous ways to craft & build

 Keep yourself well fed and hydrated, replenish lost energy with sleep and short rests, defend yourself from the wild beasts that still inhabit the woods, heal your wounds, and protect yourself from the harsh elements.

-- Hopefully folks aren’t confused by Blight: Survival when trying to pair the search terms ‘Blight’ with ‘Survival’.
-Update- as of 7/31/2022 the name of the game has been changed to The Last Plague: Blight
+- Hopefully, folks aren’t confused by Blight: Survival when pairing the search terms ‘Blight’ with ‘Survival.’
+Update- as of 7/31/2022, the name of the game has been changed to The Last Plague: Blight

-- The developer wants to stay away from the skill system(s) prevalent in RPGs.
+- The developer wants to avoid the skill system(s) prevalent in RPGs.
 I agree!
-I always thought the way SCUM handles it is pretty neat: you naturally get better at specific attributes – like dexterity- from time and game play, and that impacts your proficiency at things.
+I always thought the way SCUM handles it is pretty neat: you naturally get better at specific attributes – like dexterity- from time and gameplay, which impacts your proficiency at things.
 (Steam forums)

 - In a welcome nod for content creators- you can stream/record your time in the playtest, so play away!
 (Steam Forums)